MicrosoftDocs/visualstudio-docs/docs/data-tools/n-tier-data-applications-overview.md

 - The dataset provides a **DataSet Project** property that enables you to separate the dataset (data entity layer) and TableAdapters (data access layer) into discrete projects.

-- The [language integrated query (LINQ) to SQL tools in Visual Studio](../data-tools/linq-to-sql-tools-in-visual-studio2.md) provides settings to generate the DataContext and data classes into separate namespaces.
+- The [LINQ to SQL tools in Visual Studio](../data-tools/linq-to-sql-tools-in-visual-studio2.md) provides settings to generate the DataContext and data classes into separate namespaces.
 This enables logical separation of the data access and data entity tiers.

 - [LINQ to SQL](/dotnet/framework/data/adonet/sql/linq/index) provides the <xref:System.Data.Linq.Table%601.Attach%2A> method that enables you to bring together the DataContext from different tiers in an application.
 For more information, see [N-Tier and remote applications with LINQ to SQL](/dotnet/framework/data/adonet/sql/linq/n-tier-and-remote-applications-with-linq-to-sql).